-The Amazon Fire Stick is part of Amazon’s Fire TV brand, launched in 2014 with the Fire TV.
-It is part a series of digital media players that allow you to stream video content to your television via your internet connection.
+The Amazon Fire Stick is part of Amazon’s Fire TV brand, launched in 2014 with Fire TV.
+These digital media players allow you to stream video content to your television via your internet connection.
 Imagine a DVD player you never had to load and that regularly updates with new content.

 Fire currently comes in three different models, including the Amazon Fire Stick, but each one has a couple of key things in common.
-Each device can access over 15,000 apps and games, including Disney Plus, Netflix, Amazon Prime (obviously), Hulu, HBO Now, YouTube, ESPN, and more.
+Each device can access over 15,000 apps and games, including Disney Plus, Netflix, Amazon Prime (obviously), Hulu, HBO Now, YouTube, and ESPN Plus.

-Looking to cut the cord but still watch traditional TV?
-Fire TV supports live sports and TV programming through services like Sling TV and Hulu with Live TV.
-Whether you’re looking for the best in on-demand streaming or a replacement for your cable package, Amazon Fire TV has the options you need.
+Fire Stick can also help you stream live TV.
+Fire TV supports live sports and TV programming through services like Sling TV and Hulu Live TV.
+Whether you’re looking for the best in on-demand streaming, or a replacement for your cable package, Amazon Fire TV has the options you need.

 How does Amazon Fire TV work?

 Any digital video or music you’ve purchased through Amazon will automatically be available to use when you’ve logged on.
 Also, photos you’ve uploaded to your Amazon Cloud Drive will be available for viewing.
-During set up you’ll have the opportunity to download your most-used apps and log in.
-You can always add to services at a later day.
+During set up, you’ll have the opportunity to download your most-used apps and log in.
+You can always add to services later.